Skip to content

 • Identify and classify malware

-• find new exploits and zero-days
+• Find new exploits and zero-days

-• help speeding up incident response
+• Speed up incident response

-• build your own private antivirus
+• Build your own private antivirus

 These tools can help you write YARA rules more smoothly.